 Book: Wildcat and the Hunn Family

 Katherine Hunn Karsner (1899 – 1993), daughter of Ezekiel Hunn, III and sister of W. Roland Hunn, wrote a book about Wildcat and the Hunn family.
-It was edited by Alan Jones and Ben Keller and computerized by Alan.
+It was edited by Alan Jones and Ben Keller in 1999 and computerized by Alan.
 You can access it here:

 Warning: The file is very large — 126 MB.

 The land along the St. Jones River that became Wildcat was purchased by brothers Jonathan (b.
 1729) and Ryneer Hunn (b.
 1731) on November 12, 1761.
 Jonathan and Ryneer were grand sons of early Quaker settler Priscilla Kitchen Hunn Bowers.
 The boys married sisters Ann and Mary Willson.

 They decided that the land at the mouth of Tidbury creek where it empties into the St. Jones would be an excellent site for a saw mill, damned it off, and started in business.
 Unfortunately, Ryneer died in 1762.